Blake Shelton’s Secret Weapon For Winning ‘The Voice’ Finally Revealed

 Gossip and Gab reports that Season 12 started off strong with three straight nights of auditions.
-There are some great artists this season and the banter between the coaches is at an all-time high.
+There are some great artists this season, and the banter between the coaches is at an all-time high.
 Although the focus was on Shelton and Stefani’s romance, a new promo trailer reveals that Shelton’s secret weapon is actually his dimples.

 As the blind auditions heat up, Shelton uses his dimples to win over a few singers.
-Whether or not it actually works is another thing, but at least one guy seemed to be into them.
+Whether it actually works is another thing, but at least one guy seemed to be into them.

-According to Daily Mail, Shelton picked up a slew of young female artists on the last episode of The Voice.
+According to the Daily Mail, Shelton picked up a slew of young female artists on the last episode of The Voice.
 This includes the night’s first singer, Ashley Levin, who grabbed the attention of both Shelton and Stefani.

 “If we make it to the finale I’ve got the hook up,” Stefani told Levin.
 “I just did a country song, with Blake Shelton.”